luckyhlin/jimmylin99/README.md

 <!-- --- -->

 Not much to say yet.
+I am now in a gap year after both receiving my B.Eng from UMJI-SJTU and working at ByteDance as a software engineer for a year.

 How to reach me:

 You can contact me via Email 😆: jimmylinh@icloud.com

+My personal site is under construction: https://personal-site-jimmylin99.vercel.app/

 I'm currently learning how to live a more enjoyable and meaningful life.
 Everything is getting better~
 <!--